mdn/content/files/en-us/web/accessibility/aria/attributes/aria-activedescendant/index.md

 ## Values

 - ID reference
-  - : takes as it's value the `id` of the currently focused element.
+  - : takes as its value the `id` of the currently focused element.

 ## Associated roles